johangithub/AFMAN11-217v1/chp6.md

 + 6.4.7.2.
 Normally, navigation north of 70°North latitude or south of 60°South latitude is conducted with reference to true north or grid north.
 Specific procedures vary greatly depending on aircraft type, avionics capabilities, and crew complement.
 Unless otherwise annotated, where there is a reference to true north, the text also applies in southern latitudes and applies to navigation with reference to grid north/south.

 	+ 6.4.7.2.1.
-There are areas officially designated Areas of Magnetic Unreliability (AMU).
-Aircraft capable of displaying only magnetic heading are prohibited from operating in designated AMUs.
-For areas north of 70°North and south of 60° South that are not officially designated as AMUs, MAJCOMs will determine the highest allowable latitude for aircraftcapable of displaying only magnetic heading (Figure 6.2).
+There are areas officially designated Areas of Magnetic Unreliability (AMU). <strong><em>Aircraft capable of displaying only magnetic heading are prohibited from operating in designated AMUs.</em></strong> For areas north of 70°North and south of 60° South that are not officially designated as AMUs, MAJCOMs will determine the highest allowable latitude for aircraft capable of displaying only magnetic heading (Figure 6.2).

 		+ 6.4.7.2.1.1.
 NOTE: Although partly south of 70° North, the entire Canadian Northern and Arctic Control Areas and areas of Northern Domestic Airspace are designated as AMUs.

-	+ 6.4.7.2.2.
-MAJCOMs must provide aircraft-specific operational approval prior to enroute and terminal area operations using navigation aids oriented to true or grid.
-Operational approval shall be based on development of aircraft specific procedures and training.
+	+ 6.4.7.2.2. <strong><em>MAJCOMs must provide aircraft-specific operational approval prior to enroute and terminal area operations using navigation aids oriented to true or grid.</em></strong> Operational approval shall be based on development of aircraft specific procedures and training.
 As a minimum, procedures and training should address: identification of areas where reference to true or grid north is required, procedures for displaying true or grid heading reference, procedures for verifying magnetic variation information from the aircraft navigation computer, procedures for inputting manual magnetic variation information, procedures for returning to automatic magnetic variation computation, minimum equipment requirements, and emergency procedures in the event of true or grid navigation equipment failure while operating in the AMU.

-+ 6.4.7.3.
-Aircraft navigation displays must be set to display true north prior to flying true headings or courses.
-Suitably equipped aircraft may also use grid reference if applicable.
++ 6.4.7.3. <strong><em>Aircraft navigation displays must be set to display true north prior to flying true headings or courses.
+Suitably equipped aircraft may also use grid reference if applicable.</em></strong>

-+ 6.4.7.4.
-Outside of designated AMUs, aircraft unable to display true or grid heading may use navigation aids oriented to true north for enroute navigation provided procedures listed below are followed.
++ 6.4.7.4. <strong><em>Outside of designated AMUs, aircraft unable to display true or grid heading may use navigation aids oriented to true north for enroute navigation provided procedures listed below are followed.</em></strong>

 ##### Figure 6.2.
 Canadian Northern Control Area Boundaries (Areas South of 70°N Where True Tracks
 ![fig6_2](figs/fig6_2.png)

++
 	+ 6.4.7.4.1.
 Enroute navigation using approved RNAV equipment backed up by display of VOR/TAC/NDB data is recommended.
 Depending on system architecture, aircraft navigation computers (flight management systems) automatically provide magnetic variation information.
 Accuracy of this magnetic variation depends on the period of time since the last magnetic variation update.
 Some systems contain magnetic variation information that cannot be updated.
 Also, some navigation systems provide magnetic variation information for only a limited portion of the globe.
 Thus, when true or grid heading information cannot be displayed, aircraft magnetic variation information must be verified with current aeronautical charts prior to use of RNAV equipment to fly true or grid courses.
-For navigation using FMS or other RNAV system, procedures and system limitations vary widely among aircraft and avionics installations.
-Consult your aircraft flight manual and MAJCOM directives for specific FMS and RNAV procedures for navigation where reference to true or grid north is required.
+For navigation using FMS or other RNAV system, procedures and system limitations vary widely among aircraft and avionics installations. <strong><em>Consult your aircraft flight manual and MAJCOM directives for specific FMS and RNAV procedures for navigation where reference to true or grid north is required.</em></strong>

 + 6.4.7.5.
 For navigation using VOR or TACAN, if the NAVAID is oriented to true north, use the following procedures for enroute navigation:

 	+ 6.4.7.5.1.
 NOTE: Only VORs and TACANs can be oriented to true north.
 NDBs cannot be oriented to true north.
 ADF needles always display relative bearing to the station.

-	+ 6.4.7.5.2.
-If your aircraft allows selection of true north as a heading reference, select true north.
-No additional corrections are required for courses or headings.
+	+ 6.4.7.5.2. <strong><em>If your aircraft allows selection of true north as a heading reference, select true north.</em></strong> No additional corrections are required for courses or headings.

-	+ 6.4.7.5.3.
-If your aircraft does not allow selection of true north as a heading reference, use the following procedures:
+	+ 6.4.7.5.3. <strong><em>If your aircraft does not allow selection of true north as a heading reference, use the following procedures:</em></strong>

 		+ 6.4.7.5.3.1.
 VOR and TACAN courses do not require correction for magnetic variation.